Timeline of the Red Sea crisis: 2023

-On 14 December 2023, India initiated Operation Sankalp to ensure the security of the regional maritime domain.
+On 14 December, India initiated Operation Sankalp to ensure the security of the regional maritime domain.
 The destroyer was stationed in the Gulf of Aden for maritime security on 18 December.
-The destroyer was already deployed in the region to counter Somali pirates, although the Government of India remains silent about its involvement in Operation Prosperity Guardian.

-By 21 December 2023, the port of Eilat, which gives Israel via the Red Sea its only easy shipping access to Asia without the need to transit the Suez Canal, had seen an 85% drop in activity due to the Houthi action.
+The destroyer was already deployed in the region to counter Somali pirates, although the Government of India remained silent about its involvement in Operation Prosperity Guardian.
+By 21 December, the port of Eilat, which gives Israel via the Red Sea its only easy shipping access to Asia without the need to transit the Suez Canal, had seen an 85% drop in activity due to the Houthi action.

-On 26 December 2023, Houthis said they carried out drone attacks on Eilat and other parts of Israel.
-The US shot down 12 drones and 5 missiles fired by them, and the IDF said they also shot down a projectile launched from Yemen, targeting Israel, over the Red Sea, off the coast of the Sinai Peninsula.
 On 26 December, India deployed the destroyers and in the Arabian Sea after an Israel-affiliated merchant vessel was struck off the Indian coast.
 The navy was investigating the nature of the attack on the vessel, MV Chem Pluto, which docked in Mumbai on Monday, and initial reports pointed to a drone attack, a navy statement said.
 The Pentagon said on Saturday that a drone launched from Iran struck the Chem Pluto in the Indian Ocean.
 The Foreign Ministry of Iran denied the US accusations and called them "baseless".
 The vessel's crew included 21 Indians and 1 Vietnamese citizen.

-January 2024
+2024

-On 4 January, just hours after the warning, Houthis launched an unmanned surface vessel (USV) towards US Navy and commercial vessels, but it detonated well over 1 nmi from the ships.

-On 7 January, the Houthi movement stated that retaliatory attacks against the US Navy would continue unless the US hands over the Navy service members who killed the 10 Houthi attack boat personnel for them to stand trial in Yemen.
-On 7 January, the Pakistan Navy deployed two s, and Taimur in the Arabian Sea following "recent incidents of maritime security."
+On 4 January, just hours after warning, Houthis launched an unmanned surface vessel (USV) towards US Navy and commercial vessels, but it detonated well over 1 nmi from the ships.
+On 7 January, the Houthi movement stated that retaliatory attacks against the US Navy would continue unless the US handed over the Navy service members who killed the 10 Houthi attack boat personnel for them to stand trial in Yemen.
+Meanwhile, the Pakistan Navy deployed two s, and Taimur in the Arabian Sea following "recent incidents of maritime security."